seyukun/c-channel/README.md

 # c thread channel
-This provides a variable in the c language that can be used like channel in go.
+This provides a variable in C that can be used like channel in GO.

 # example
 ```c